eudk/awesome-ai-tools/README.md

 The compilation aims to serve as a handy reference for enthusiasts, professionals, and learners in the AI and ML community.
 Whether you're looking for resources to deepen your understanding, tools to enhance your projects, or just exploring the capabilities of AI, you're likely to find something of interest here.

 **Regular Updates and Disclaimer:**

 - This list is regularly updated to include the latest and most relevant tools in the field.
 - Elements on the list are AI generated
 - Please note that while we strive to keep the list current, there might be occasional issues with some of the links.
 - We are not affiliated with any of the listed tools or platforms, nor have we tested all of them.
 - Users are advised to conduct their own research and use these tools at their own discretion.
-- The list is mostly made by gathering reccources from many different sources
+- The list is mostly made by gathering resources from many different sources
 - There might be errors in names and links
 - Tools aren't marked with pricing visit each site to find information related to that
-- A mix of consumer and enterpirice friendly tools
+- A mix of consumer and enterprise friendly tools
 <a name="top"></a>

 ### 🙌 Contributors